The United States of Lyncherdom

 A redacted version was published in 1923, when Twain's literary executor, Albert Bigelow Paine, included it in a posthumous collection, Europe and Elsewhere.
 In his essay, Twain noted two law enforcement officials who had intervened and prevented lynchings in early 20th-century America.
-They were Sheriff Joseph Merrill of Carroll County, Georgia, and Sheriff Thomas Beloat of Gibson County, Indiana.
+They were Sheriff Joseph Merrell of Carroll County, Georgia, and Sheriff Thomas Beloat of Gibson County, Indiana.